Outfled/iTunes-Discord-RPC/README.md

 -Run albumexport.exe (src/albumexport.exe)

--Once completed, albumexport.exe will print the total number of discord applications you will need to create.
+-Once completed, which can take a bit of time depending on how big your library is, albumexport.exe will print the total number of discord applications you will need to create.
 Complete & repeat step 2 however many times albumexport.exe printed.

 ### Step 2: Create Discord Developer Application(s)